Aerthas/BLENDER-Arc-System-Works-Shader/README.md

 Still a work in progress
 Based on my Unity shader, but due to limitations of Blender nodes there is no control on the outline thickness that the Unity shader has.<br/>
-If you know how to do a vertex offset inside of Blender using shaders, please let me know.<br/>